kurtvan-zz/pixoglyph/README.md

 ---

-Clone the sourse or just download one of the bundles (minified or unminified), and create a new instance with
+Clone the source or just download one of the bundles (minified or unminified), and create a new instance with

 `let p = new Pixoglyph(width, height, backGroundCharacter)`